-4 Acknowledging the importance of MEDGIS-MAR databases and datasets, and the expressed need for the availability of updated data and information on MEDGIS-MAR and on REMPEC Country Profile make it crucial the involvement of the CPs in the maintenance and update of these databases.
+4 Acknowledging the importance of MEDGIS-MAR databases and datasets, and the expressed need for the availability of updated data and information on MEDGIS-MAR and on Country Profile make it crucial the involvement of the CPs in the maintenance and update of these databases.
 In this context, the Secretariat proposes to:

-- .1 agree on the approach of periodic update through online surveys enabling the CPs to inform, in return, about their last update on both databases; and - .2 encourage the CPs to contribute to this work, which is also beneficial for their reporting to the International Maritime Organization (IMO) and through the Barcelona Convention Reporting System (BCRS).
+- .1 agree on the approach of periodic update through online surveys enabling the CPs to inform, in return, about their last update on both databases; and - .2 encourage the CPs to contribute to this work, which is also beneficial for their reporting on the implementation of the MARPOL Convention and the Barcelona Convention and its Protocols respectively to the to the International Maritime Organization (IMO) and to UNEP/MAP Coordination Unit.

-5 MEDGIS-MAR remains the unique source of information provided by the CPs and REMPEC about accidents, in the Mediterranean, through its feature "Accidents".
+5 MEDGIS-MAR remains the unique source of information provided by the CPs and REMPEC about accidents, in the Mediterranean, through its feature 'Accidents'.
 The latter being also the source of information about Oil and HNS spills in the region.

-6 Although the results obtained about spills are considered as satisfactory, however, these data remain limited and are not representative when it comes to acute pollution, spills from ships under the threshold of $50m^3$, and those from other sources other than ships.
+6 Although the results obtained about spills are considered as satisfactory, however, these data remain limited and not representative when it comes to acute pollution, spills from ships under the threshold of $50m^3$ , and those from other sources other than ships.
 In this respect, the Secretariat proposes to:

-- .1 create a new layer on MEDGIS-MAR named "Spills in the Mediterranean" during a test period leading to a first assessment in the view of the forthcoming MEDEXPOL 2024 on Data Sharing, Motoring and Reporting; and - .2 develop an evaluation report on the way forward to enhance the reporting by the CPs on Spills in the Mediterranean, through MEDGIS-MAR, for approval by the next Meeting of the Focal Points of REMPEC.
+- .1 create a new layer on MEDGIS-MAR named "Spills in the Mediterranean" during a test period leading to a first assessment in the view of the forthcoming regional workshop 'MEDEXPOL 2024' on data sharing, monitoring and reporting; and - .2 develop an evaluation report on the way forward to enhance the reporting by the CPs on Spills in the Mediterranean, through MEDGIS-MAR, for approval by the next Meeting of the Focal Points of REMPEC.

-7 The Waste Management Tool was designed by REMPEC to assist CPs in developing a complete and operational "Oil Spill Waste Management Plan - OSWMP".
+7 The Waste Management Tool was designed by REMPEC to assist CPs in developing an 'Oil Spill Waste Management Plan - OSWMP'.
 For the Preparedness aspect, it foresees the development of an OSWMP and for the Response aspect, to choose the best oil spill waste treatment (REMPEC/WG.45/8).
-The tool was presented during a national workshop in one of the CPs, March 2022, the fundings of which showed the need to enhance the visibility on this tool and to populate its use by the CPs.
+The tool was presented during a national workshop, March 2022, the findings of which showed the lack of visibility and knowledge about the Tool and the need to facilitate its use by the CPs.
 In this regard, the Secretariat proposes to:

-- .1 incorporate the above-mentioned OSWMP procedures into national, bilateral, and multilateral systems for preparedness and response to marine pollution; - .2 include the use of the tool in the scenario of exercises and drills; - .3 examine the feasibility of maintaining the use of individual credentials to allow the input of national information in the application, in order to populate all potential sections of the OSWMP; and - .4 agree on uploading the final OSWMP on the Country Profile on REMPEC website.
+- .1 incorporate the OSWMP procedures into national and regional systems for preparedness and response to marine pollution; - .2 include the use of the tool in the scenario of exercises and drills; - .3 examine the feasibility of maintaining the use of individual credentials to allow the input of national information in the application, to cove all potential sections of the OSWMP; and - .4 agree on the proposal of uploading the final OSWMP on the Country Profile.